Penny Hughes (As the World Turns): Storylines

 One of the first love stories of the show was that of Penny Hughes and Jeff Baker.
 When they fell in love, Penny's mother, Nancy Hughes disapproved of the relationship.
 Penny then accused her mother of loving her dead sister, Susan Hughes, more than her.
 Penny eloped with Jeff and they were going to run away but decided to turn around.
 Nancy insisted the marriage be annulled.

 Al James, one of their classmates, called Penny a tramp and teased Jeff so one day Jeff got into a fight with him and ended up killing him and being charged with murder.
 Penny started to date Tom Pope and Nancy was happy.

-When Tom overheard Jeff declare his love for Penny, Tom left her and she and Jeff get married in a church.
+When Tom overheard Jeff declare his love for Penny, Tom left her and she and Jeff got married in a church.
 Jeff's mother Grace wanted him to resign for the business but when Jeff overheard that he began to drink and left Oakdale and went to another town and assumed the name of Jack Baily.

 Penny was saddened by it and Nancy wanted her to divorce Jeff but she wouldn't.
-Penny and Greg Williams made a date which Meg Blaine overheard and doesn't tell her Jeff is in the hospital.
+Penny and Greg Williams made a date which Meg Blaine overheard and didn't tell her Jeff is in the hospital.
 Jeff returned to town and Penny was about to divorce him but decided to take him back.
-They get married again with their parents blessing' but tragedy struck when they got into a car accident which killed Jeff instantly and put Penny into a coma.
+They got married again with their parents' blessing but tragedy struck when they got into a car accident which killed Jeff instantly and put Penny into a coma.

-As Penny was walking in the park she met a guy by the name of Neil Wade.
+As Penny was walking in the park she met a guy named Neil Wade.
 Neil was really a doctor but didn't want anybody to know that but they soon found out.

-The accident had left Penny with a bout of amnesia.
+The accident had left Penny with amnesia.
 With no memory of who she was, Penny became friends with Neil Wade and started to fall in love with him.
 Neil was estranged from his mother and Penny felt an urge to help them reconcile.
 Then, finally, on one stormy night, Penny regained her memory.
 Realizing that Jeff had been killed in the accident, distraught, Penny ran out into the rain calling his name.
 After dealing with Jeff's death, Penny soon married Neil.
 During this time, Neil's family pressured him into returning to medicine.
 However, the stress of medicine became too much for him and, when he almost lost a patient due to his ineptness, he lashed out at everyone and quit.
 Finally, he realized that Penny was not the cause of his problems and, with some help from his father, Dr. Doug Cassen, he opened a bookstore.
 For the next few years the Wades were blissfully happy until Neil's tragic death.